-However, we want to help everyone stay active and maintain their connection to the outdoors – both of which are important to our physical and mental wellbeing during these stressful and uncertain times.
+Even though the season is changing and the weather will start to cool down soon, Explore Kent would encourage everyone to stay active and maintain their connection to the outdoors – both of which are important to our physical and mental wellbeing during these stressful and uncertain times.
 To do this we suggest:

 - Using the Explore Kent activity map to find local parks and open spaces across Kent.